 They are surely in the corner, but despite better visibility and a warmer water, you can not find them.
 My guide Wayan scans the blue, in vain.

-We cross a sandy stretch to another portion of the reef, but still nothing...
-Too bad, I console myself by photographing a moray eel, on the return, on the reef, within 12 meters.
-A nice aquarium full of fish.
-Nice atmosphere, nice walk, but everyone is still a little disappointed.
+We crossed a sandy area until another portion of the reef, but still nothing...
+Too bad, I comforted myself by photographing a moray eel, on the way back, on the reef, in 12 meters.
+A nice fishy aquarium.
+Nice atmosphere, nice trip, but everybody was a bit disappointed.